 Please note that all flexible options are subject to review and adjustment based on local laws and business needs.

 - If you’re interested in working a flexible schedule, you and your manager should have a preliminary meeting to determine if it’s appropriate.
 Your manager must decide if a flexible schedule can be accommodated.

 - When your manager receives your request for a flexible schedule, he or she will consider all the implications of the request and discuss them with you.
 Your manager will consider any potential challenges (e.g., business demands, your role and performance, workplace and team dynamics) and solutions before approving a flexible schedule.

 - Certain positions and individuals are more conducive to a flexible schedule than others.
-There is no “one size fits all” approach to determining if a flexibile schedule can be accommodated.
+There is no one-size-fits-all approach to determining if a flexible schedule can be accommodated.
 You should work with your manager to determine what makes sense for you and your team.